 Before leaving home, I had seen on google maps that there is a set of steps leading up to the forest at number 73, Jaśkowa Dolina Street.
-So we headed there.
-Just before we reached the steps, a male deer was skirting the perimeter of the forest.
-He drew quite a crowd:
+So, we headed there.
+Just before we reached the steps, a deer was skirting the perimeter of the forest.
+This animal drew quite a crowd:

 And then we reached the steps:

 My intuition subsequently led us to Punkt widokowy Spojrzenie na Gdańsk, ul.Podleśna, a spot which offers more than decent views of north Gdańsk and the Baltic Sea: